Colin Archer: Pilot boat reformator

 Archer's first pilot-boat, 33 feet in length, was built in 1872.
 Influenced by Scott Russell's theories, it had the midship section 58% from the forward perpendicular as opposed to the traditional position of 44%.
 The traditional boats were thus of the old blunt Cod's Head-Mackerel Tail-type.
 They were also beamy and shallow with poor windward abilities.

-Archer also made his boats deeper with more ballast, strongly built in oak and they soon became known for seaworthiness and speed.
+Archer also made his boats deeper with more ballast, built strongly with oak and they soon became known for seaworthiness and speed.
 Thus he started revolutionizing the Norwegian double-ended pilot-boats from his first boat.

 The next and biggest pilot-boat improvement came in 1882, when he introduced the ballast keel and carvel building as before used on his yachts.
-With the improved stability generated by the ballast keel, Archer reduced the beam to 33% as opposed to the traditional 38-40%.
+With the improved stability generated by the ballast keel, Archer reduced the beam to 33% as opposed to the traditional 38–40%.
 The 36-foot boats were outstanding in performance and resisted capsizing.

 In 1886 his pilot-boats outclassed all others in a pilot race with 1st, 2nd, 3rd, 4th, 6th, and 7th place of 12 participants.
 After that, he was made a Knight of the Order of St. Olav.